SKindij/Next.js-synopsis/App-Admin.md

   import type { NextAuthConfig } from 'next-auth';

   export const authConfig = {
+    // to specify route for custom sign-in, sign-out, and error pages
     pages: {
+      // user will be redirected to custom login page
       signIn: '/auth/login',
     },
+    // logic to protect your routes
     callbacks: {
+      // used to verify if request is authorized to access page via Next.js Middleware
-      authorized({ auth, request: { nextUrl } }) {
+      // it is called before a request is completed authorized({ auth, request: { nextUrl } }) {
         const isLoggedIn = !!auth?.user;
         const isOnDashboard = nextUrl.pathname.startsWith('/dashboard');
-        if (isOnDashboard) {
+        // prevent users from accessing dashboard pages unless they are logged in if (isOnDashboard) {
           if (isLoggedIn) return true;
           return false; // Redirect unauthenticated users to login page